ABOUT THE ALBUM

 I got the idea to compose my own music to a past film for use as part of my demo reel from film composer agent Richard Kraft (of Kraft/Engel Management).
 For aspiring composers of media projects who are trying to “break-in” and have little to no professional work in their portfolio, he recommended they re-score a scene or two from a film they liked with their own musical ideas and approach.
 I expanded upon the suggestion made by Kraft by setting out to compose complete scores to films, specifically horror films for now.

-This is significant in that when D4Disgruntled.
-In 1990, when he was a teenager beginning to compose, he chose this as his first film to attempt scoring on a 61-key Casio keyboard.
+This is significant in that when I was a teenager (back in the late 80s going into the 90s) and was exploring music composition, I chose Halloween 4 as my first film in which to attempt scoring on a 61-key Casio keyboard.
 Each track was always just one instrument - a string with ethereal choir, a warm synth pad, a hollow spacey synth or a piano string combo.
-He had no DAW, let alone, no computer.
-D4Disgruntled sat in front of the TV, plugged his keyboard into the stereo, hit record and started playing.
+I had no DAW, let alone, no computer.
+I sat in front of the TV, plugged my keyboard into the stereo, hit record and started playing.
+Those recordings remained stored away for years.
+Eventually in the 2000s I digitized them as way of archiving them in the event the tapes went missing or got damaged.